Liberal Democratic Party of Russia: 2010–2019

 In the parliamentary elections of 2011, the party scored 11.7% of the vote and won 56 seats.
 In the 6th State Duma, Vladimir Zhirinovsky returned to the post of head of the LDPR faction and his son Igor Lebedev has held the position of Vice Chairman of the State Duma.
 In these elections the LDPR gained over one-fifth of votes in Russian Far East (e. g.
 Primorsky Krai).

 In the presidential elections 2012, the party again put forward by Zhirinovsky, whose campaign slogan for 2012 was "Vote Zhirinovsky, or things will get worse".
 Proshka, a donkey owned by Zhirinovsky, became prominent during the presidential campaign when he was filmed in an election advertisement video.
 On the last episode of debates with Mikhail Prokhorov just before the elections, Zhirinovsky produced a scandal by calling those Russian celebrities which supported Prokhorov, including a pop-diva and a veteran of Russian pop scene Alla Pugacheva, "prostitutes" ("I thought you are an artful person, politician, cunning man, but you are just a clown and a psycho", replied Pugacheva.
 "I am what I am.
 And such is my charm", replied Zhirinovsky).
 As a result, Zhirinovsky gained 6.2% of the votes.

+During the diplomatic crisis following the 2015 Russian Sukhoi Su-24 shootdown by Turkey, Zhirinovsky suggested to bomb the Bosporus with nuclear weapons.

 In the parliamentary elections in 2016, the party improved its result compared to the previous elections.
 The LDPR surpassed the center-left party A Just Russia, becoming the third largest party in the State Duma.
 The LDPR won 39 seats, gaining 13.1% of the vote, nearly reaching the second placed Communist Party, which won 13.3% of votes and 42 seats.
 Also, the party gained single-member constituencies in Russian Far East (notably in Khabarovsk Krai).

 In 2015, Zhirinovsky expressed a desire to participate in the presidential elections in 2018.
 In the past, key figures in the LDPR other than Zhirinovsky had been discussed as potential presidential candidates, such as Zhirinovsky's son Igor Lebedev as well as his close associates Mikhail Degtyarev, Yaroslav Nilov and Alexei Didenko.
 After the parliamentary elections of 2016, Zhirinovsky said he would run himself.